xiix0/scam/README.md

-You are confused; but this is your normal state.
+You own a dog, but you can only feed a cat.